alexdrydew/docs/en/toloka-kit/reference/toloka.client.collectors.Income.md

 # Income
-`toloka.client.collectors.Income` | [Source code](https://github.com/Toloka/toloka-kit/blob/v0.1.26/src/client/collectors.py#L343)
+`toloka.client.collectors.Income` | [Source code](https://github.com/Toloka/toloka-kit/blob/v1.0.1/src/client/collectors.py#L343)

 ```python
 Income(self, *, uuid: Optional[UUID] = None)
 ```

-Limit the performer's daily earnings in the pool
+Limit the Toloker's daily earnings in the pool

 Helpful when you need to:
-- Get responses from as many performers as possible.
+- Get responses from as many Tolokers as possible.

 Used with conditions:
-* IncomeSumForLast24Hours - The performer earnings for completed tasks in the pool over the last 24 hours.
+* IncomeSumForLast24Hours - The Toloker earnings for completed tasks in the pool over the last 24 hours.

 Used with actions:
 * RestrictionV2 - Block access to projects or pools.
-* ApproveAllAssignments - Approve all replies from the performer.
+* ApproveAllAssignments - Approve all replies from the Toloker.
-* RejectAllAssignments - Reject all replies from the performer.
+* RejectAllAssignments - Reject all replies from the Toloker.
-* SetSkill - Set perfmer skill value.
+* SetSkill - Set Toloker's skill value.

 **Examples:**

-How to ban a performer in this project if he made enough answers.
+How to ban a Toloker in this project if he made enough answers.

 ```python
 new_pool = toloka.pool.Pool(....)